 reproot

-works by having the team save a root file in root folders required in the project.
-Such root folders could be the root of a Git clone folder, the root of a OneDrive/DropBox folder where data is shared, or the root of a project folder on a network drive where files are shared, etc. As long as the folder is accessible from the file system, a root can be placed in that folder.
-File paths to specific files can then be expressed in the code as relative paths from any of those roots.
+The framework operates by requiring the team to save a root file in each root folder essential to the project.
+These root folders could include the root of a Git repository, a shared folder on OneDrive/Dropbox, or a network drive where project files are stored.
+As long as the folder is accessible via the file system, a root file can be placed there.
+File paths to specific files can then be referenced in the code as relative paths from these roots.

-should search for root files.
-This setup should make the search take less than a second.
+should scan for root files, optimizing the search process to take less than a second.

 The reproot-env